sunfishcode/wasm-reference-manual/WebAssembly.md

 #### M: Linear-Memory Access Instruction Family

-These instructions load from and store to a linear-memory space.
+These instructions load from and store to a linear memory.

 ##### Effective Address